sharpezoid/UnityNodeBlueprints/README.md

 # UnityNodeBlueprints

-// Coming soon - Tool Package Download
+// Ending current development as there are better tools out there already.

-Project to develop a skeleton node system for Unity that can be extended to suit specific requirements, inspired by Unreal Blueprints.
+// Converting into a behaviour tree system instead for use in Cult Life